pedx78/KCB-Public-BSC-TERMINAL/README.md

-# KCB-Public A Python base terminal to interact with bep-20 tokens on the binance smart chain
+# KCB-Public A Python API to interact with bep-20 tokens on the binance smart chain

 Tools needed:
 + BSC scan API keys